|

 ![]() Cover art by Debbie Hegedus |

-Hands warm with earth and harvest, nuzzling for eggs from feathery purring hens turn cold to cull and kill.
+earth from feathery purring hens turn cold to cull and kill.

 We stage pour ethics with small company or small class.